Skip to Content

 Paidakia, Lamb Cutlets with Potatoes

-They are a pricy treat so only appear here occasionally, but they are among my favourite recipes.
+They are a pricy treat, so they only appear here occasionally, but they are among my favourite recipes.

 They are versatile too, I have everything from lamb chop curry and Tandoori lamb chops to minted lamb chops and harissa lamb chops to the majesty that is Barnsley chops in a port sauce.